 How long does an IVA last?

-From 1st July 2025, most Individual Voluntary Arrangements (IVAs) will last five years (60 months) – but some may be extended to six years (72 months) depending on your circumstances.
+Most Individual Voluntary Arrangements (IVAs) will last five years (60 months).
+In some cases, it can be extended to six years (72 months), depending on your situation.

-- You miss payments and need more time to catch up.
+- You miss payments and need time to catch up.

 - Your income drops and your monthly payments are reduced.

-- You and your Insolvency Practitioner (IP) agree to adjust the plan to make it more sustainable.
+- You and your Insolvency Practitioner agree changes are needed to make the plan work.

 Can I finish my IVA early?